mohammedsouleymane/logseq/pages/scint.md

 		- lack of awareness,
 		- believe that data is wrong while personal beliefs are right and
 		- prioritizing career advancement
+- Predatory journals and predatory conferences?
+Why are they a problem? logseq.order-list-type:: number
+	- They do not contribute to the advancements of science